 To bring young children from traditional villages into the education system early and improve their opportunity to succeed in later life.

 The 3+ age group are the most at risk during times of famine.
-So, day-to-day we provide them with morning porridge, and by registering the nursery school with the local primary school we ensure they receive relief food in the form of a main meal.
+So, day-to-day we provide them with morning porridge, and by registering the nursery school with the local primary school we were able to ensure they received relief food in the form of a main meal.
 More recently since the Government removed school meal support we have been providing the main meal also.

 To nurture them in a Christian environment.

-Using this model, since 2004 we have started 15 such nursery schools and today are directly involved with 5, supporting around 250 children.
+Using this model, since 2004 we have started 15 such nursery schools.
+However today we are directly involved with 2, supporting around 80 children.

 Until 2011 Kindfund’s involvement with primary education was mainly aimed at supporting the reduction in class sizes (some of which can have over 100 children), through financing classroom assistants at primary schools attended by our children.
 In late 2015 spurred on by the teachers strike we sent four of our Class 7 children from Ngaremara and Wamba to a private school in Wamba.
 In early 2016 as we considered the very positive impact of this decision on the children and weighed it against the diminished opportunity for the children attending the Government Schools where most are in classes of over 100 children we decided to send all our class one to four children at Wamba to the private school after negotiating a competitive package with the owners.

 In May 2016 we decided to launch our own private school for all our children at Wamba and Ngaremara.
 As we already had the facilities in the homes we kept capital costs to a minimum.
 The ratio of teachers to children will be 1:14 which contrasts with 1:100 plus in the local Government schools.

 We have also provided desks to a local primary school